mkletri/NMFViz/README.md

 1. Fetch some data to play with:
 	1. Use the get_yale.sh bash script to get the data, put them all in the same folder (and remove *Ambient.pgm files*)
 	1. Use the get_mnist.sh bash script to get the MNSIT data (gunzip binary file)
+	1. Use the get_cbcl.sh bash script to get the CBCL data
+	1. Use the get_cifar10.sh bash script to get the CIFAR-10 and convert it so python 3 can read it
 1. Use the nmf_viz.py python script to visualize the training procedure.

 ### Parameters of viz.py